 Water comes into play at three holes on the back nine, the best of which is the 330-yard, par four, 13th (“La Orca”) where the approach is played across a pond to a green running at a 45 degree angle to the fairway – it’s a lovely hole that blends in beautifully to its surroundings.

-The number 1 course has been described as quirky, even amusing, but it still gives the more modern number 2 course a run for its money.
-One piece of golfing trivia as a footnote: one of the entertainment world’s most famous golfing sons, Bing Crosby, died as he came off La Moraleja 1 in 1977 – some might call that dying and going to golfing heaven!
+The No.1 course has been described as quirky, even amusing, but it still gives the more modern number 2 course a run for its money.
+One piece of golfing trivia as a footnote: one of the entertainment world’s most famous golfing sons, Bing Crosby, died as he came off Moraleja 1 in 1977 – some might call that dying and going to golfing heaven!

 Following the sale of 80 acres of land (occupied by the former tennis courts), the club channeled the proceeds into creating two new courses (3 and 4), which are located a few kilometres from courses 1 and 2 and directly over the road from RSHE Club de Campo.

-Opened for play in 2012 and fashioned again by Nicklaus Design, La Moraleja 3 and 4 are now Spanish Top 100 courses.
+Opened for play in 2012 and fashioned again by Nicklaus Design, Moraleja 3 and 4 are now Spanish Top 100 courses.
 No.3 course is very much parkland in style and No.4 course has a links-like feel.
-The new 72-hole Golf La Moraleja is now positioned in a unique and commanding position from a golfing perspective.
+The new 72-hole Real Club La Moraleja is now positioned in a unique and commanding position from a golfing perspective.